EDIT 8/25/2016: Did some editing to try and fix it a bit, but mostly leaving this one up only because it was for a fic exchange.

-"And we're stuck here in a snowstorm."
-Shori muttered.
+"And we're stuck here in a snowstorm," Shori muttered.
 "Are you sure we can't make it back to the temple?"
 He was petulant, which Murata found endearing.

 "Mmm-hmm," Murata continued, tapping his fingers on his chin.
-"You know, now that I think about it, I seem to remember being the…inspiration behind its invention.
-It was my idea to harvest the choko tree."
+"You know - now that I think about it, I seem to remember being the inspiration behind its invention.
+It was my idea to harvest the chokochoko tree."

-"I'm not conceited."
-Murata laughed.
+"I'm not conceited," Murata said, holding in a laugh.
 "I'm confident.
-And there's nothing wrong with that, especially if I'm right, which I am.
+And there's nothing wrong with that - especially if I'm right, which I am.
 I mean, it's not conceited for me to say that you want to sleep with me, right?
 Because you do."

-"I knew it."
-Murata said smugly.
+"I knew it," Murata said smugly.

-Murata scooped some powder into mugs, enjoying the fierce look of over-exaggerated concentration on the taller man's face as he poured the boiling milk.
+Murata scooped some powder into mugs and then enjoyed the fierce look of over-exaggerated concentration on Shori's face as he poured the boiling milk.

-The cocoa was thick and warm, a liquid chocolate sweet to the tongue and good for cold cheeks.
+The cocoa was thick and warm, a liquid chocolate sweet to the tongue and good for heating cold cheeks.
 Good for sipping to avoid conversation.
 Good for gazing into to avoid looking at the person next to you.

 Shori, serious big brother Shori, sipped his cocoa with the same expression that Murata had always imagined he'd wear post-sex.
 The great sage gulped a mouthful of steaming liquid for distraction.

-"You've got something…" Shori said suddenly, gesturing vaguely.
+"You've got something," Shori said suddenly, gesturing vaguely.

 "Huh?"
 Murata asked.
 He wiped at his cheek.

-"No, its…" Shori's hands were large and rougher than they looked.
+"No, its-" Shori's hands were large and rougher than they looked.
 The pads of his fingers trailed down Murata's face.
-Behind them was a mess of invisible heat.
+Behind them was a force of invisible heat.
 Shocking heat, burning heat, freezing heat that expanded and multiplied and grew until Murata could feel the tingle all the way down to his toes.
 When those hot hands fell away with a smudge of chocolate, they left behind a messy mass of want.

-"You've got something on your face, too."
-Murata said, before he could even start thinking again.
+"You've got something on your face, too," Murata said, before he could even start thinking again.

 Shori froze.
 "Yeah?"
 The sage grabbed his hand before it lifted.
-"Let me."
-He ordered.